 Households that do commit to hanging laundry outside in a yard or on a balcony may discover an unlikely obstacle—their homeowners’ association.
 Unfortunately, many community associations prohibit clotheslines and other efforts to let the sunshine dry residents’ clothes.
 If yours is one of them, speak out to challenge the rule that doesn't put the environment first.

-If you haven’t already, make this the summer you fire your clothes dryer, and join the thousands of Americans whom the Pew Research Center found are thinking differently about clothes-drying.
+If you haven’t already, make this the year you fire your clothes dryer, and join the thousands of Americans whom the Pew Research Center found are thinking differently about clothes-drying.

 “Simply putting up a clothesline in the back yard and hanging out clothes to dry on a sunny day has reduced our electric bill,” say Green America member Steve Breckheimer from Saluda, NC.
 “And the laundry smells fresh!”